Code-Institute-Submissions/Milestone-Project-82/README.md

     * Original Surfer font.
 I went with this font as its a nice playful font that's rounded edges work well with the rounded edges of the game.
 * Control buttons
-    * The buttons have a brushed metal background, i used a diffrent background for the control buttons to make sure they stood out from all the other components.
+    * The buttons have a brushed metal background, I used a different background for the control buttons to make sure they stood out from all the other components.
 * Display lights
     * On light - Light turns on when power button is pressed to give visual feedback to players that game has been turned on.
     * Strict light - Light turns on when power is on and player presses strict button to give visual feedback that strict mode is active.
-    * Mute light - Light turns on when power is on and player presses mute button to give visual feedback that button has been pressed.
+    * Mute light - Light turns on when power is on and player presses mute button to give visual feedback that the mute button has been pressed.
 * Round counter
-    * The round counter is more visual feed back that game had been turned on, the counter will show 'ON'.
-    * The round count will tell player what round they are on.
+    * The round counter is more visual feed back that game had been turned on, the counter will show 'ON'. bv * The round count will tell player what round they are on.
-    * If player makes a wrong guess counter will show 'NO!' to let player know of wrong guess.
+    * If player makes a wrong guess counter will show 'NO!' to let player know of a wrong guess.
 * Start button
     * The start button takes the appearence of a joystick.
     * Crimson background colour.
-As most joysticks i have seen are red or blue i wanted to go with one of these colours.
+As most joysticks I have seen are red or blue I wanted to go with one of these colours.
     I went with crimson as:
         * It stands out against the grey background better than blue.
         * It is slightly lighter than red so black text is easier to red on it.
 * Game buttons
-Bright colours for the game buttons to draw player attention to them, with a black border and shadow to add depth.
+Bright colours for the game buttons to draw player attention to them, with a black border and box-shadow to add depth.
     * Red - #cc2900
     * Green - #00b300
     * Blue - #0000cc
     * Yellow - #ffcc00
-    * Button flash - #ffffff - went with white instead of lighter/darker shade of same colour as i thought a white flash was more eye catching.
+    * Button flash - #ffffff - went with white instead of lighter/darker shade of same colour as I thought a white flash was more eye catching.
     * Buttons will all flash simultaneously when game is turned on giving the player feedback that the game is on.
 ## Design ##
 #### Overall Design ####
 * The design of this game is based on a arcade stick.
-I chose this design as i am a big fan of the retro style and and i belive its an original design.
+I chose this design as I am a big fan of the retro style and and I belive its an original design.
 #### Colours
 * Heading
-    * Black with Whitesmoke outline - Stands out well and is easy to read against wood background.
+    * Black with Whitesmoke outline - Stands out well and is easy to read against the wood background.
 * Game Body Colour
     * #3b3535 - Darkish grey - nice flat colour for all other details to stand out against.
 * Text Colour